Professor Costas Karageorghis

 Hosang, L., Mouchlianitis, E., Guérin, SMR. and Karageorghis, CI.
 (2022) 'Effects of exercise on electroencephalography-recorded neural oscillations: a systematic review'.
-International Review of Sport and Exercise Psychology, 0 (in press). pp. 1 - 54.
+International Review of Sport and Exercise Psychology, 0 (ahead of print). pp. 1 - 54.
 ISSN: 1750-984X Open Access Link

 Mullin, EM., Hutchinson, JC., Mellano, KT., Bird, JM. and Karageorghis, CI.
 (2022) 'Impact of COVID-19 restrictions on mental health and physical activity among LGBQAP and heterosexual adults'.
 Journal of Gay and Lesbian Mental Health, 26 (3). pp. 289 - 306.
 ISSN: 1935-9705 Open Access Link

 Chang, Y-K., Karageorghis, CI., Wang, C-C., Li, R-H., Chen, F-T., Fang, R-Y. and (2022) 'Effects of exercise intensity and duration at a predetermined exercise volume on executive function among Apolipoprotein E (APOE)-ɛ4 carriers'.
 Current Psychology, 0 (ahead of rpint). pp. 1 - 12.
 ISSN: 1046-1310 Open Access Linket al.